Dosulepin Viatris (formerly Dosulepin Mylan) (Dosulepin Hydrochloride)

 Driving and Operating Machinery

-Do not drive or operate machinery until you know how Dosulepin Viatris affects you.
-This medication may cause drowsiness, dizziness or light-headedness in some people.
-If any of these occur, do not drive, operate machinery or do anything else that could be dangerous.
+Do not drive or operate machinery until you know how Dosulepin Viatris affects you, as it may cause drowsiness or dizziness.

 Storage

-Keep Dosulepin Viatris in a cool, dry place where the temperature stays below 30°C for tablets and below 25°C for capsules.
-Store away from moisture, heat or sunlight.
-Do not store in the bathroom, near a sink, or in the car.
-Keep in original packaging and out of reach of children.
-A locked cupboard at least one-and-a-half metres above the ground is recommended.
+Store Dosulepin Viatris in a cool, dry place below 30°C for tablets and below 25°C for capsules.
+Keep it away from moisture and heat, and out of reach of children.

 Overdose Information